csdlpsu/qpots/README.rst

 This will install all of the necessary dependencies except for matlab engine which is only needed for TS-EMO.
 To install matlab engine follow the instructions at this link: `https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html`_.
 Note that matlab engine is only required if one plans on using TS-EMO and must be installed for Python>=3.10.
-The BoTorch implementation of the other acquisition functions (including qPOTS) only requires Python>=3.10 and the dependencies automatically installed by pip
+The BoTorch implementation of the other acquisition functions (including qPOTS) only requires Python>=3.10 and the dependencies automatically installed by pip.

 To build from source clone the repository and run pip in the top-level directory::

     git clone https://github.com/csdlpsu/qpots

 Then run pip::